6 min read

 The Connexion of Everything

-It was precisely this Ne-driven synthesis that produced one of the nineteenth century's more remarkable near-misses: a footnote in the 1842 edition of On the Connexion of the Physical Sciences, in which Somerville speculated about unexplained perturbations in the orbit of Uranus and suggested they implied the existence of an undiscovered planet.
-John Couch Adams and Urbain Le Verrier both read that passage; one of them acknowledged it directly.
+It was this Ne-driven synthesis that produced one of the nineteenth century's more remarkable near-misses: a footnote in the 1842 edition of On the Connexion of the Physical Sciences speculating about unexplained perturbations in the orbit of Uranus and suggesting they implied an undiscovered planet.
+John Couch Adams and Urbain Le Verrier both read that passage; one acknowledged it directly.
 The planet Neptune was discovered in 1846.

 The Meticulous Scholar